 The principal behind the Advanced Linear Calibration method is that a collection of sensor voltages, tested moistures, and tested temperatures are plotted over the desired range of the sensor.
-For example, if the target discharge moisture is 15.5%, then you will likely want to establish a calibration that ranges from as low as 13% up to 18%.
 The ideal time to collect this data is when the dryer is first being put into operation at the start of a drying session.
 The more tested samples the better, as long as they are spread out over the desired range - be aware that two data points at 13% and 17% will produce much better results than five data points between 14.5% and 15.5%.

 When you are ready to collect a sample, it is important to pull a sample of grain as close as possible to the moisture sensor which will ensure that the voltage that is read off the touch screen corresponds with the grain that is currently passing over the sensor.
 When you do pull a sample of grain, be sure to record the moisture sensor's voltage from the touch screen (15-sec average on the Analog Input screen).
 After you have recorded the voltage, measure the grain's moisture and temperature at least 3-5 times taking an average of the values.
 You will likely see that each time you test the grain moisture, you will get a different value from your third party moisture tester which is normal and expected.
-Once you have the voltage, moisture, and temperature values for the collected sample, record it on a log sheet such as what is shown below: